myquay/michael-mckenna.com/blog/content/post/2019/hosting-hugo-ssg-on-azure.md

-+++
-date = "2019-01-03T20:13:11+12:00"
+---
+publishDate: 2019-01-03T20:13:11+12:00
+title: 'Host your Hugo site on Azure Storage'
-description = "Host your Hugo SSG using Azure Storage and KeyCDN." title = "Host your Hugo site on Azure Storage" subtitle = "deployed with VSTS" url = "/host-your-hugo-site-on-azure-storage-deployed-with-vsts" tags = ["guide", "azure", "hugo", "static site generator"]
+summary: Host your Hugo SSG using Azure Storage and KeyCDN.
-+++
+url: /host-your-hugo-site-on-azure-storage-deployed-with-vsts
+tags:
+    - guide
+    - azure
+    - hugo
+    - static site generator
+---

 I'm a big fan of Static Site Generators (SSGs) for basic websites like this blog.
 By removing all the moving parts we can host blazing fast sites directly out of Azure Storage at very low cost.